weppos/rubyist/content/editor.md

 The most part of IDE and editors support this feature.

+## Whitespaces

+Lines MUST have no trailing whitespace at the end.

+You SHOULD use blank lines to group statements.
+It's RECOMMENDED to use only one empty line.

 ## Maximum Line Length

 The target line length SHOULD be 80 characters.